Skip to content

 • sshd server and a JDK installed.
 You can use jenkins/ssh-agent as a basis for a custom image.

-• a SSH key (based on the unique Jenkins instance identity) can be injected in container on startup, you don't need any credential set as long as you use standard openssl sshd.
+• an SSH key (based on the unique Jenkins instance identity) can be injected in container on startup, you don't need any credential set as long as you use standard openssl sshd.
 When using the jenkins/ssh-agent Docker image, ensure that the user is set to jenkins.
-For backward compatibility or non-standard sshd packaged in your docker image, you also have option to provide manually configured ssh credentials
+For backward compatibility or non-standard sshd packaged in your Docker image, you also have option to provide manually configured ssh credentials

-• Note: If the docker container's host SSH key is not trusted by Jenkins (usually the case) then you'll need to set the SSH host key verification method to "non-verifying".
+• Note: If the Docker container's host SSH key is not trusted by Jenkins (usually the case) then you'll need to set the SSH host key verification method to "non-verifying".

 Launch via JNLP